Nurturing passion for medicine - early

 “Start your own thing.
 Your passions have no limits, so your age shouldn’t limit you, either.”

-“BETA Camp allowed me to bridge the gap between entrepreneurship and medicine and truly discover why I was so passionate about those two things.”
+“Prequel was the spark that allowed me to bridge the gap between entrepreneurship and medicine and truly discover why I was so passionate about those two things.”